jidongbsu/cs452-paging/README.md

  Before the application calls your *infiniti_free_pa*() (via *infiniti_free*()), this *user_addr* is mapped to some physical address - thank to your *infiniti_do_page_fault*().
 Now when the application calls your *infiniti_free_pa*() (via *infiniti_free*()), you should update the page tables so as to destroy the mapping.
 In other words, when the application calls *infiniti_free*(), the mapping will no longer exist, and the application should no longer be able to access that same physical address.

 ## Predefined Data Structures, Global Variables, and Provided Helper Functions

- - *invlpg*(): we call this function to invalidate the tlb entry for one specific page.
+- *invlpg*(): The TLB cache stores recently used mappings between virtual memory pages and physical page frames, or as the textbook chapter 19 describes it: **A TLB is part of the chip’s memory-management unit (MMU), and is simply a hardware cache of popular virtual-to-physical address translations**.
+In other words, the TLB is a cache of the page table, representing only a subset of the page-table contents.
+The reason that TLB is just a subset of the page-table contents, is because cache size is very limited, we can not store all the mappings, but rather, we only store popular mappings.
+This requires us to constantly evict some not-so-popular mappings out of the TLB, and store some popular mappings into the TLB.
+This evicting act is done by the *invlpg* x86 instruction, which is short for "invalidate page".
+The function *invlpg*() is just a wrapper of this instruction.
+We call this function to invalidate the tlb entry for one specific page, and such behavior is what the textbook chapter refers to as **flush the TLB**.
 This function takes a virtual address, the processor determines the page that contains that virtual address and flushes all TLB entries for that page.
-You should call this function whenever you modify a page table entry.
+In theory, you should call this function whenever you modify a page table entry, so that TLB does not store out of date mappings.
+But my experience shows, even if I do not call this function at all, my programs still exhibit correct behaviors, so it is my recommendation that you do not call this function.
+However, if your program does not behave as expected, especially if infiniti-test2 does not behave as expected, then that is the moment you need to consider to use this function in your code, especially in your *infiniti_free_pa*() function.
+This *invlpg*() function takes a virtual address as its parameter.

 - *get_cr3*(): we call this function to get the content of the cr3 register.
 This is how you call it:

 ```c
 unsigned long cr3;
 cr3 = get_cr3();
 ```

+- *is_valid_address*(): already mentioned before.

 ## Related Kernel APIs